 Natalia Allende, Design for Change, Chile

-As Design Thinking is being increasingly adopted by educators outside of design disciplines we are interested to better understand the impact incorporation of the approach on students’ learning experiences and development of their skills and knowledge.
+As educators increasingly adopt design thinking outside of design disciplines, we are interested in better understanding the impact of incorporating the approach on students’ learning experiences and developing their skills and knowledge.

-On a general level, in this track, we seek submissions that will support the exploration of how design thinking and other design-based models have been taken up both by children, youth, teachers, and leaders in schools, universities, and other educational contexts.
+On a general level, in this track, we seek submissions that will support exploring how children, youth, teachers, and leaders in schools, universities, and other educational contexts have taken up design thinking and other design-based models.
 We seek full papers, case studies, and workshop submissions.
 Below, we provide a background and some questions, which can guide new explorations on the topic.

 According to Schön (1998), despite the differences between the various professional activities, there is a generic process underlying all professions that deal with solving complex problems.
 For him, activities such as architecture (and, of course, design) could serve as a prototype for other professionals to develop problem-framing skills.
 Perhaps this would explain the proliferation of methods and tools based on design applied to professional areas such as business, healthcare, and education.

-Design has gained popularity as a method for addressing complex problems and fostering innovation in different contexts, including general educational settings.
+Design has gained popularity to address complex problems and foster innovation in different contexts, including general educational settings.
 During the last decade, a growing number of academic and professional publications have reported diverse experiences where design thinking-based methods and tools are used to address pedagogical issues, both at the K-12 and the higher education levels.
 Some examples of these design-based methods or tools include Design Thinking for Educators toolkit, Henry Ford Learning Institute model, Design for Change, The Compass, and FabLab Teacher Studio.

 Design thinking-based learning has been described as a type of learning-by-doing methodology that enables students to integrate knowledge from different areas through problem-solving.
 It has the power to flip students’ mindsets from passive and tentative toward active and decisive (Goldman & Kabayadondo, 2017).
 Its use is focused on developing thinking skills –such as problem-solving, inquiry, and creativity– and socio-emotional skills –such as empathy, collaboration, self-efficacy, and frustration tolerance by embracing ‘failure’ as part of the learning experience (Carroll et al., 2010; Carroll, 2015; Retna, 2016; Woo et al., 2017; Zupan et al., 2018).

 At the teacher level, Henriksen (2017) states that design thinking can provide an accessible structure for teachers to address a wide variety of daily teaching problems creatively.
-In fact, design thinking can operate on multiple levels: both as a way to help teachers think through problems of practice as well as a methodology through which to ground students’ learning.
+Design thinking can operate on multiple levels: both to help teachers think through issues of practice and a methodology through which to ground students’ learning.
 At the school leader level, Mintrop, Orders, and Madero (2018) suggest that design-based approaches have the virtue of integrating improvement dynamics from outside the school –such as new education policies– with school improvement initiatives coming from teachers and school leaders.

 At the higher education level, Davis (1998; 2004; 2017) argues that design-based teaching and learning can promote critical and creative thinking, as well as many other “Twenty-First Century Skills” (i.e., creativity, critical thinking, problem-solving, communication, collaboration, and other essential skills to tackle the complexity of the new challenges facing humanity).
-This invitation opens questions such as how this might be operationalized, what the core design competencies are to introduce in general education, when and how these competencies should be introduced, and who should be responsible for introducing these competencies.
+This invitation opens questions such as: How this might be operationalized?, What are the core design competencies to introduce in general education?, When and how should these competencies be introduced?, Who should be responsible for introducing these competencies?.

-There is no doubt that design provokes enthusiasm, but we wonder to what extent the expectations that motivate its incorporation in the educational context are being fulfilled.
+There is no doubt that design provokes enthusiasm, but we wonder to what extent the expectations that motivate its application in the educational context are being fulfilled.